stark1tty/Awesome-Historic_al-Maps/readme.md

 - [Archive.org - Images: Maps](https://archive.org/details/image?&and[]=subject%3A%22Map%22) - The Internet Archives has an extensive collection of maps.
 Make sure to search here.
 - [The National Archives Map Collection (UK)](https://www.nationalarchives.gov.uk/maps/)
 - [Sea Atlases from the Harvard Map Collection](http://sea-atlases.org/) - DESCRIPTION.
+- [David Rumsey Map Collection](https://www.davidrumsey.com/) - The David Rumsey Map Collection was started over 35 years ago and contains more than 150,000 maps.
+The collection focuses on rare 16th through 21st century maps of North and South America, as well as maps of the World, Asia, Africa, Europe, and Oceania.
+The collection includes atlases, globes, wall maps, school geographies, pocket maps, books of exploration, maritime charts, and a variety of cartographic materials including pocket, wall, children's, and manuscript maps.
+Items range in date from around 1550 to the present.

 ### Dealers
 - [EBay](https://www.ebay.co.uk/b/Antique-Maps-Atlases-Globes/37958/bn_1838635)